error311/FileRise/README.md

 ## Features

-- **Multiple File/Folder Uploads with Progress:**
+- **Multiple File/Folder Uploads with Progress (Resumable.js Integration):**
-  - Users can select and upload multiple files & folders at once.
+  - Users can effortlessly upload multiple files and folders simultaneously by either selecting them through the file picker or dragging and dropping them directly into the interface.
+  - **Chunked Uploads:** Files are uploaded in configurable chunks (default set as 3 MB) to efficiently handle large files.
+  - **Pause, Resume, and Retry:** Uploads can be paused and resumed at any time, with support for retrying failed chunks.
-  - Each file upload displays an individual progress bar with percentage and upload speed.
+  - **Real-Time Progress:** Each file shows an individual progress bar that displays percentage complete and upload speed.
-  - Image files show a small thumbnail preview (with default Material icons for other file types).
+  - **File & Folder Grouping:** When many files are dropped, files are automatically grouped into a scrollable wrapper, ensuring the interface remains clean.
+  - **Secure Uploads:** All uploads integrate CSRF token validation and other security checks.
 - **Built-in File Editing & Renaming:**
   - Text-based files (e.g., .txt, .html, .js) can be opened and edited in a modal window using CodeMirror for:
     - Syntax highlighting